aweijnitz/ornitho-de-monitor/README.md

     npm run serveTestFile

+__Install and run the Cloud SQL Proxy__

+This makes local development possible, using the cloud database.

+    cd scripts
+    ./installCLoudSQLProxy.sh # Convenience script for MacOSX.
+Only needed once.
+    INSTANCE_CONNECTION_NAME='<YOUR_DB_CONNECTION_STRING>' ./runCloudSQLProxy.sh

 ## Deployment

 Deployments are triggered by pushing code to the branch ```deploy```.
 This triggers a CI/CD job in Google Cloud Build.